Meet Herb Lentz, '00

 Why did you choose Albion?

 My high school took me on a tour of multiple colleges in the state.
 When I arrived at Albion, I just felt at home.
 It was more a feeling than anything.
 Coming from a small town, I appreciated the close-knit community.
-I was also encourage to attend by Jane Purkis, who is an alumna.
+I was also encouraged to attend by Jane Purkis, who is an alumna.

 What is one of your favorite Albion memories?